 Both test approaches together require a lot of time: This time slows down release circles and causes additional costs, which many companies want to keep as low as possible.
 This is why testing is neglected in many development projects despite its high relevance.

-You are dealing with problems in software testing as a project manager, developer or tester?
-Have a look at the advantages of FAST and why to get in contact with Code Intelligence!
+You are dealing with problems in software testing as a project manager, developer or tester? let us know how we can help!